WintonCentre/predict-prostate/TRANSLATIONS.md

 `ttt` returns a span component containing the text for the selected language found in the dictionary map.
 That dictionary map is initialised at startup by merging the EDN files `live_dictionary.txt` over `prod_dictionary.txt`.
 `prod_dictionary.txt` contains the basic menus in all production languages.

 In an **editor** build, the app first reads in any dictionary it can find from a translations server endpoint.
 This remote mutable dictionary is merged with `dictionary.txt`. `dictionary.txt` contains the basic menu translations for all languages - including those that are currently being translated.
 See the `tranny` app for that - the endpoints are published at `https://api-prostate.wintoncentre.uk/`.
 The language dictionary gets merged with the default dictionary map so `ttt` can find the text for a selected language.
-If `ttt` finds the translation it is presented to the user inside as a clickable muted pink box.
-If no translation is found, the text is presented inside a clickable shocking pink box.
+If `ttt` finds the translation it is presented to the user inside as a clickable muted <span style="background-color: #FADADD">pink</span> box.
+If no translation is found, the text is presented inside a clickable <span style="background-color: #FC0FC0">shocking pink</span> box.
 This makes text that needs to be translated stand out.
 Either way, clicking on the text calls up a dialog box where a new translation may be entered.

 There are minimal safeguards here.
 Old text can be overwritten and is - immediately, and common mistakes such as failing to select the target language before commencing a translation are not caught.
 This last mistake shows up as the new language appearing when English is selected in the translation editor.
 It can be corrected by manual manipulation of the SQLite translations database located in the tranny project.
 See also `https://api-prostate.wintoncentre.uk/translations`.
 Because of this error it's important to clear the English of any translations before extracting the live dictionary EDN file.